peaugust/covstats-challenge/README.md

 ### Requirements

-Overall:

-- Setup the app code signing using the certificates stored in 1Password <ADD THE VAULT NAME HERE>

-Home screen:

-- Be able to see all fields expected in the design

-Map screen:

-- Be able to open and use the map screen
+Overall: - Be able to see the title of each screen on the Navigation Bar - Be able to run the app without crashes Home screen: - Be able to see all fields expected in the design - Be able to scroll the screen Map screen: - Be able to open the map screen and use the map - Be able to select a filter - Be able to see the number of cases around

 ## Resources